cap-js/docs/cds/cdl.md

 The `key` property is only inherited if all of the following applies:
 - No explicit `key` is set in the query.
 - All key elements of the primary base entity are selected (for example, by using `*`).
+- No path expression with a to-many association is used.
 - No `union`, `join` or similar query construct is used.

 For example, the following definition: